AusDTO/gov-au-alpha/_includes/content/starting-a-business/grants-and-funding/2015-01-01-metcriteria-intro.1.md

 # Do you identify with any of the following?
-Telling us more about you and your business will help us find funding and support relevant to you.
+Telling us more about you and your business will help us find relevant funding and support for you.